Southbank Centre Winter Market

 Given this market is held at the Chelsea Physic Garden, it makes sense that’s a top stop on the seasonal fair circuit for picking up some lush new plants and botanical gifts.
 But with over 100 stalls, there’s so much more on offer here, too, including jewellery, decorations, textiles, fancy toiletries and quirky gifts from indie designers.
 There’ll also be plenty of treats on offer to keep you sated while you browse, including mulled wine, hot choccies and other festive goodies.

-Opening Dates: November 27-29
+Opening dates: November 27-29

-Best For: Presents for the green-fingered person in your life
+What you’ll find: Presents for the green-fingered person in your life

 • Things to do